mir-pucrs/concon-front-end/README.md

 ```sh$
 $ python manage.py runserver
 ```
 * All set!
-Go to localhost:8000 and its running locally!
+Go to localhost:8000 and Django should be running locally!

 ## Possible issues that you will have and how to fix them